j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 braiding with small hands the threads
 we cannot follow back, old themes

-of...
+of a garden shaped from nothing,
-of limits within the limitless:
+of limits limned within the limitless:

 the narrow path tracing a ridge
 which veers each way into immensity,